 Yesterday (February 18) marked the anniversary of Michelangelo’s death (1564)…

-In remembrance of the great Renaissance artist, we offer this list of the best biographies of Michelangelo…
+In remembrance of the great Renaissance artist, we offer this list of the best Michelangelo biographies …

 This is the life of one of the most revolutionary artists in history, told through the story of six of his greatest masterpieces: “The one indispensable guide for encountering Michelangelo on his home turf” (The Dallas Morning News).